blackbird71SR/Hello-World/README.md

 Crystal is a programming language that is still under development which aims to provide a programming experience that is “Fast as C, slick as Ruby”.

+- [x] **CSS**

+Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language like HTML.[1]
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.[2]

 - [x] **D**

 D is an object-oriented, imperative, multi-paradigm system programming language created by Walter Bright of Digital Mars and released in 2001.
 Bright was joined in the design and development effort in 2007 by Andrei Alexandrescu.